Demand and Welfare Analysis in Discrete Choice Models with Social Interactions: SET-UP

 where $1\left\{ \cdot\right\} $ denotes the indicator function.
 In the mosquito-net example of our application, one can interpret $U_{1}$ and $U_{0}$ as expected utilities resulting from differential probabilities of contracting malaria from using and not using the net, respectively.

 The utilities, $U_{1}$ and $U_{0}$, may also depend on other covariates of $(v,h)$.
-For notational simplicity, we let $W_{vh}=(Y_{vh},P_{vh})^{\prime}$, and suppress other covariates for now; covariates are considered in our empirical implementation in Section \ref{sec: Empirical-specification-result}.
+For notational simplicity, we will occasionally write $W_{vh} =(Y_{vh},P_{vh})$\footnote{All vectors are defined as row vectors.}, and suppress other covariates for now; additional covariates are used in our empirical implementation in Section \ref{sec: Empirical-specification-result}.